gaak99/oxly/README.md

 (It's not automated cuz it's a two-way merge cuz aka not a real VCS and no ancestor can be identified (how about gnu patch fuzzy type merge?)).

 ##Using oxit
+###Tested/Used with w/only 2 Dropbox clients
+* My use case is laptop and Android Orgzly so it's been tested by myself much.
+More clients should be viable as long as two at a time are merged/pushed in a careful order.

 ###Running ediff
 * Use the ```merge --dry-run``` opt to see merge-cmd that will be run.
 By default it's emacsclient so the usual gotchas apply here -- on emacs run ```server-start```.